thora-asterix/Petropoulos_Thora_BuildingManagement_CaseStudy/README.md

 For the front-end of the application the following technologies were used:

-Thymeleaf templates were used, along with Bootstrap, CSS3, HTML5 and JavaScript A small React app was also created as front-end technology that consumes the public API of vacant apartments (This is a small side project to practice using other front-end technologies besides Thymeleaf templates.
+Thymeleaf templates were used, along with Bootstrap, CSS3, HTML5 and JavaScript

+A small React app was also created as front-end technology that consumes the public API of vacant apartments.
+The name of the repository is apartments-api.
+(This is a small side project to practice using other front-end technologies besides Thymeleaf templates.
 It was completed with React, Bootstrap and the AXIOS library